 For IOP, students should review the program costs on the provider's website.
 IOP costs do not generally include airfare as students leave from many different airports.
 There is an additional IOP fee of $150 charged to students participating in IOP options.

 For summer, students must file a summer application for financial aid mid-spring semester.
 Summer aid can be quite limited for students.

-For UCEAP, yes: the International Center will automatically notify the Office of Financial Aid and Scholarships of students participating in programs and the budgets for those programs.
+For UCEAP, yes: the Office of International Affairs will automatically notify the Office of Financial Aid and Scholarships of students participating in programs and the budgets for those programs.
 Student aid will be repackaged according to program costs, including airfare, incidentals, health insurance, and pre-departure expenses.

 For IOP, usually: students must have coursework pre-approved for transfer and be full-time students.
 Transcripts must come from institutions eligible to disburse US financial aid.
 If students participate in programs eligible for financial aid, they will be able to bring California and federal financial aid, but cannot bring UC financial aid (e.g. UC Regents Scholarship or Bobcat Grant/Scholarship).

 For UCEAP and most study abroad providers, health insurance is included in program costs and mandatory.
 Student insurance should also include emergency evacuation and, in the most unfortunate of cases, repatriation.
 UCEAP health insurance information is available online.

 We recommend that parents aim to visit students during holiday breaks.
 Many parents are tempted to arrive with their students to the program, but this is often distracting to their student who is often suffering from jetlag while trying to secure housing and collect vital information during program orientations.